Joe-Spencer/fusion-code/readme.md

 ### TemplateMaker:
 Automates DXF import for standard luan templates by assuming all outlines and holes are on layer 0 and that luan is always 0.2 inches thick.

+### TemplateMaker+CAM:
+Automates DXF import AND G-Code output for luan templates.

 ### Triangulator:
 Generates a series of triangles from a CSV file.
 This is useful for measuring a compound radius.

 ### Spheres:
 Just for fun.
 Makes 100 randomly sized non-intersecting spheres.

-To use these scripts you will need an up-to-date Fusion license.
-To use the scripts drop them in your scripts folder, usually "user\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\Scripts" You may also need to create a settings.json file with the following paths:
+To use the scripts just drop them in your scripts folder, usually "user\AppData\Roaming\Autodesk\Autodesk Fusion 360\API\Scripts" You may also need to create a settings.json file with the following paths:

 ```json
 {